amanlai/stack-overflow-answers/pure-python/typeerror-list-indices-must-be-integers-not-str.md

 ## How to solve `TypeError: list indices must be integers or slices, not str`?

-As the message says, this error occurs when a string is used to index a list. _Most_ of the cases leading to this error can be summarized in two cases:
+As the message says, this error occurs when a string is used to index a list. _Most_ of the cases leading to this error can be summarized in the following cases.

 ### 1. A list is used as if it were a dictionary